How do I use RenderDoc on Android?¶

 PATH and other variables like

 ANDROID_SDK_ROOT to find the SDK.
-If you don’t have those variables set, you can browse to the SDK and JDK folders in the settings window under the Android section.
+If you don’t have those environment variables set, you can browse to the SDK and JDK folders in the settings window under the Android section.

 If something goes wrong with these steps, please open an issue on GitHub!
 The process should be as smooth as possible given Android’s platform limitations, so if you encounter problems then it may well be fixable.